Brody-Lab/PulseInputDDM.jl/README.md

 Julia code for inferring a latent drift diffusion model (DDM) model from data during pulsed-based evidence accumlation tasks.

-# Julia is annoying, and I use MATLAB.
-Why are you making me do this?

-To solve for the maximum likelihood model parameters we need to compute gradients.
-Packages exist in Julia for doing this with automatic differentation.
-Packages for doing this in MATLAB stink.
-Also, generally MATALB stinks.

-# OK.
-I get it.
-How do I get started?
+# Getting started

 I suggest you run this on spock which already has Julia on it.
+Before you can runs jobs, you have to do a little setup on spock.
+Follow these steps:

+* Make a ssh connection to spock.
+* Load the julia module: `module load julia/1.0.0`.
+* Now, start julia with `julia`.
-To use julia on spock, yo have to 'load' the julia module, which you can do with `module load julia/1.0.0`.
-At the julia prompt, you now need to add this package.
-Julia has a `package manager` which you can enter into by typing `]` at the julia prompt.
+* At the julia prompt, you now need to add this package.
+Julia has a 'package manager' which you can enter into by typing `]` at the julia prompt.
 Then, type `add https://github.com/Brody-Lab/pulse_input_DDM/` to add this package, assuming you are a member of the Brody-Lab github organization.
 You will need to enter you username and password to start installing the package.

-When major modification are made to the code base, you will need to update the package.
-You can do this in julia's pacakge manager (remember `]`) by typing `update`.
+When major modifications are made to the code base, you will need to update the package.
+You can do this in julia's package manager (`]`) by typing `update`.

-# Useful functions

-Most users will want to work with these functions:

-* `optimize_model(pz, pd, data)`: optimizes the model.